 We’re told that Christmas is a joyous season, filled with laughter, family, friends, presents, eating and drinking too much and generally making merry.
-But is that really the case?
+But we all know that’s not really the case for everyone, especially this year…

-For many, Christmas is a time of year that acts like a magnifying glass – it can make everything feel more raw, it can make problems seem insurmountable, and it can make the death or absence of a loved one more painful than any other time of the year.
+For many, Christmas is a time of year that acts like a magnifying glass – it can make everything feel more raw, it can make problems seem insurmountable.
+It can make the death or absence of a loved one more painful than any other time of the year.

 We understand from many of our clients that though the first year after bereavement is tough, in many cases it is the years that follow that feel harder.
 It’s often the case that support offered by friends, family and colleagues in the first 12 months drifts away as time goes on, leaving the bereaved to cope alone more and more.